Student Spotlight: Margaret Glenzinski

-So she enrolled at College of DuPage, taking one class at a time, knowing little about the Culinary Arts program but thankful that COD was close to home.
-It wasn't until her second year, when the new Culinary & Hospitality Center opened on campus, that she began to understand the opportunities ahead of her.
+So she enrolled at College of DuPage, taking one class at a time, knowing little about the Culinary Arts program but thankful that it was close to home.

-"While my goals were to become a better cook, the coursework expanded my expectations as well as my knowledge in the field.
-The program has a well-rounded choice of courses that will be relevant in my future work situations.
+“Once the program moved, I realized its quality and value.
+I was then able to take more classes and began to feel some continuity,” she said.
+“While my goals were to become a better cook, the coursework expanded my expectations as well as my knowledge in the field.
+The program has a well-rounded choice of courses that were relevant for my future work situations.

-While at the College, Glenzinski received the Tony Priolo Chef Scholarship and was one of 16 selected to participate in the Testa Cooking competition.
+While at the College, Glenzinski received the Tony Priolo Chef Scholarship and was one of 16 students selected to participate in the Testa Cooking competition.
 Although she did not place, she did receive a monetary award for her participation.

-She highly recommends College of DuPage’s Culinary Arts program and encourages others to take advantage of the many opportunities available beyond the classroom.
+Glenzinski highly recommends College of DuPage’s Culinary Arts program and encourages others to take advantage of the many opportunities available beyond the classroom.

-“I have participated in the Visiting Chef dinners, attended professional demonstrations and met many people in the industry just from classroom experience,” she said.
+“I participated in the Visiting Chef dinners, attended professional demonstrations and met many people in the industry just from classroom experience,” she said.
 “The faculty has a wealth of talent and knowledge they are willing and able to share, but it is up to the student to reach out and use them to develop your career and better yourself.

-2014 College of DuPage
+College of DuPage